i-am-unknown-81514525/live-coding-siege/README.md

 There is also a different, more specific framework, which is in the live module (yes, framework in a framework), which allow custom behaviour of a live coding event and can be customized entirely (See `impl/live_blank.py` and `impl/siege.py`, which one just give everyone a single ticket while in siege is based on the coding time during the huddle)

+### How does it follow the winter theme
+We are undergoing(maybe not now? but at the time of writing: 25 November 2025 20:58 UTC) a communication winter, where Slack is not accessible, and a irc server is hosted for temporary communication.
+THerefore, the bot have adapted so it can handle command from irc chat as well (in `#siege` in `irc.hackclub.com`, might not available at the time of review)

 ### Demo?
 I prefer you test on Slack instead, it would take same amount of time to a demo video, and just start a empty huddle, for the better experience :)
 If you are lazy like me, check the image below: